- Category: Dojo

-It is through this outstanding martial journey, under the guidance of some of the most influential Aikido instructors in the world, that Judith McSpadden has come to realise that Aikido is a very personal journey, experienced and expressed very differently by each individual.
+Judith understands that Aikido is a personal journey, experienced and expressed differently by each individual.
 She believes that Aikido can work for anyone, regardless of age, size, gender or strength.
-Currently, she is specifically interested in examining the redundancy of force, and how to deal with the natural physical reaction to conflict and fear.
-While passionately teaching in Belfast, she continues her own apprenticeship by attending classes in Dublin and seminars all around Europe.
+Currently, she is specifically interested in researching the gentle yet dynamic Aikido of Jan Nevelius Shihan which has a strong focus on connection.
+While teaching in Belfast, she continues her own apprenticeship by attending classes in England and Sweden.